Contact Lens Care

 What is blurry vision?

-What causes blurry vision?
+What are the causes of blurry vision?

 Why has my vision suddenly gone blurry?

 If you are experiencing blurred vision suddenly, it can be a warning sign of a serious health condition, such as:

 - Preeclampsia: occurs in women during late pregnancy.
 Flashing lights or spots in vision can be an early sign